TLS97/TLS97/README.md

 # Hi, I'm Tine!👋
-## I am currently looking for a job, feel free to contact me!
+## I am currently looking for a job in IT, feel free to contact me!
 * LinkedIn: www.linkedin.com/in/tinestorvoll
 * Email: tinelovisestorvoll@gmail.com